DesantBucie/easy.nvim/README.md

 # easy.nvim

-The whole purpose of this is was my annoyance for needing hundreds of plugins to use vim.
+The whole purpose of this is was my annoyance for vim 'distros', and their overcomplexity.
-I want to use mostly built-in features.
+At first I wanted this to be totally independent project, so I don't have to rely on others updates, but my vim coding knowledge is to small.

+For now it is, set of lua scripts, and git projects linked together, so it is easy to use, with basic features(like autocompletion).

 ![Banner](https://raw.github.com/DesantBucie/DesantBucie/master/easy.nvim/banner.png)